huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `name` - (Required, String) Specifies a unique name for the instance.
 The name consists of 1 to 64 characters, including letters, digits, underscores (_), hyphens (-), and periods (.).

+* `description` - (Optional, String) Specifies the description of the instance.
+The description consists of 0 to 85 characters, and can't contain '<' or '>'.

 * `image_id` - (Optional, String, ForceNew) Required if `image_name` is empty.
 Specifies the image ID of the desired image for the instance.
 Changing this creates a new instance.